 Our English word ‘wonder’ translates the Greek verb thaumazein (usually rendered in Latin as admirari, although English ‘admiring’ only gets a part of the meaning).
 Both Plato (Theat.
 155d) and Aristotle (Met.
 I.2, 982b 12ff.) insist that philosophy only begins when wonder is experienced.
 Since I am expected to seed wonder among my students as a teacher of philosophy, I will try to make clear what I understand wonder to be, and also warn about its counterfeits.

 It is one part knowledge and many parts ignorance, but not in a zero-sum relation.
 In true wonder, the more one genuinely knows about an object, the more one will simultaneously grow aware of the extent of one’s ignorance of all it implies and signifies.
-Increase in knowing does not equal decrease in unknowing.
-Although the new knowledge may be a gain indeed, that gain promptly serves as a new platform from which we glimpse the shadows and outlines of an even vaster throng of yet unconquered truths.
+Paradoxically, increase in knowing does not equal decrease in unknowing.
+Although the new knowledge may be a gain indeed, that gain promptly serves as a new platform from the heights of which we glimpse the shadows and outlines of an even vaster throng of yet unconquered truths.

 Wonderment is also not a state of being puzzled over an enigma, with the hope of solving it; rather it is the condition of being summoned into a mystery, and invited to live within it.
 I don’t mean to mystify or romanticize the matter.
 Envisioned here are not bemused individuals walking about with mouths agape and dazzled eyes, much less the stoned zombies of my generation who concluded their sessions of cannabis consumption, flat on their back, staring at the ceiling, saying: “wow!”